Praizee/Praizee/README.md

 - 👋 Hi, I’m @Praizee
 - 👀 I’m interested in ...
-Website devey
+Website and App development
 - 🌱 I’m currently learning ... python and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... praiseadeniji2017@gmail.com and +2349028923853